malc0mn/amiigo/Readme.md

 See [vendors.go](nfcptl/vendors.go) for supported vendors and devices. **Only Datel's PowerSaves For Amiibo portal has been tested!**

+Expert mode cannot be set using the config file!

 ## Packages
 This codebase provides several stand-alone packages which can be used in your own go projects.

 ## amiibo
-The `amiibo` package can be used independently to work with amiibodumps being a classic NTAG215 raw dump or a decrypted amiitool bin file.
+The `amiibo` package can be used independently to work with amiibodumps being a classic NTAG215 raw dump or a decrypted [amiitool](https://github.com/socram8888/amiitool) bin file.
 It can decrypt and encrypt both formats and inspect or modify the amiibo data.

 ## apii